 - After all the flowers have faded, cut the stalk down close to the foliage.
 Keep watering the plant and begin to feed with a liquid fertilizer.
-(Use a fertilizer that is higher in phosphate and potash, the last two numbers in the 3 number sequence on fertilizer container).
+(Use a fertilizer that is higher in phosphate and potash, the last two numbers in the three-number sequence on fertilizer container).

-- Plant outdoors when there is no longer a chance of frost or leave in container and maintain until the leaves yellow and die mid summer to early fall.
+- Plant outdoors when there is no longer a chance of frost or leave in a container and maintain until the leaves yellow and die mid-summer to early fall.

 - Snip of the dead leaves to within 2" of the bulb.

 - Remove the bulb from the soil mix and gently brush off any soil.

 - Store bulb in a dark area at temperatures between 40–50 degrees Fahrenheit.
 You can keep it in a garage or the vegetable crisper of the refrigerator.

 - Allow the bulb to rest in cold storage for 6–8 weeks.